 A branch of artificial intelligence and computer science called computer vision enables machines to read, comprehend, and evaluate visual input just like people do.
 AI makes machines think, but computer vision enables them to perceive and comprehend pixel-level visual data.
 Computer vision can be used to read and process images, videos, and other visual inputs.

 By 2028, the global computer vision market, which was valued at approx. $15 billion in 2022, is anticipated to expand at a CAGR of 7.3%.
 About 51% of market revenue was attributable to the industrial sector.
-More than half of the overall global share was contributed by computer vision in manufacturing industry processes.
+More than half of the overall global share was contributed by computer vision in a variety of manufacturing processes.
 In the same year, the Asia Pacific area generated 40% of the total revenue and had a high adoption rate.

 In order to elicit the appropriate responses and help humans with a variety of production-related tasks, computer vision in manufacturing focuses on developing artificial systems that can capture, process, and thus understand visual inputs from the physical world (primarily factories and other industrial sites).